Skip to main content

 This took me a month to assemble working 7 days a week.
 The bonus was I got to make the trip to St, Louis with the team who would present the package to James S. McDonell himself.
 The final package totaling millions of dollars fit into two briefcases.
 I reasoned I went along because someone had to schlep the two briefcases.

-When we arrived at the world headquarters, the team (less me) went off to meet the big guys and I was funneled off the "Harold" who would 1st review the package and insure it met their standards.
+When we arrived at the world headquarters, the team (less me) went off to meet the big guys and I was funneled off to "Harold" who would 1st review the package and insure it met their standards.
 Harold had a very small office that when he and I were in there it was semi-claustrophobic.
 It was an amazing experience to see Harold at work.
 His process was to remove the top sheet (AFE) and collect the remaining documents and neatly place post it notes on the remainder identifying the connection to the AFE.
 This process took him almost an hour.

 I of course asked why the separation as I was told Mr. Mac (James S McDonnell) read every detail.
 Harold said he never looks at that crap and once it gets here the only scrutiny might be a question about a single item that cost $100K.
 It was assumed that Harold was the final filter but now I knew he was just a paper shuffler.